 - Suicidal thoughts

 Despite the potentially dangerous impact of Vicodin abuse, treatment can overcome the addiction and fight for a brighter future.
-The treatment at Best Drug Rehabilitation provides the support, tools, and information individuals need to fight the addiction and avoid the worst possibilities that come with abusing the drug.
+Treatment provides the support, tools, and information individuals need to fight the addiction and avoid the worst possibilities that come with abusing the drug.

 Addiction to hydrocodone is a serious problem.
 Since Vicodin also contains acetaminophen, overdosing or other health concerns might arise.
 Acetaminophen abuse can result in stomach bleeding, irritable bowel syndrome, and similar discomforts.
 By eliminating the addiction to hydrocodone, the body is able to heal from drug abuse.

 The only way to heal from drug abuse is treating the addiction and becoming drug-free.
 At many facilities, addiction treatments are personalized for the best possible results.
 Despite the personalized treatment plan, all clients will have a few common elements that improve the rate of success when fighting addiction.

 Detox programs are always the first step of treatment because it removes the toxins from the body.
 When the toxins from hydrocodone are removed, the body is no longer physically dependent on the drug.
 It can take as many as seven days before the body eliminates the toxin, depending on the level of addiction and amount of toxins in the body.

 Physical dependence is the first battle because it creates the physical need to take the drug.
 Without the physical component, treatment is able to focus on the psychological, emotional, and mental aspects of addiction.